Houdini 21.0 Nodes Copernicus nodes

 This node marks the end of a Reaction-Diffusion simulation block, which is a complex 2D simulation of chemicals reacting and diffusing.
 Pair the node with a Reaction-Diffusion Block Begin COP.

 This node features two methods of describing and simulating how the chemicals interact with each other.
-The first model, Gray-Scott, describes two chemicals reacting with two input parameters for how the chemicals interact.
-Whereas, the second model, Kenjiro Maginu, also describes two chemicals reacting however has three input parameters for how the chemical interact.
+The Gray-Scott model describes two chemicals reacting with two input parameters for how the chemicals interact.
+The Kenjiro Maginu model describes two chemicals reacting with three input parameters for how the chemicals interact.

 See Reaction-Diffusion solver for information about how to use this node.